nschantz21/betterbloomberg/README.md

 # betterbloomberg

-A better interface for the [Bloomberg Desktop Python API](https://www.bloomberg.com/professional/support/api-library/)
+A wrapper for the [Bloomberg Desktop Python API](https://www.bloomberg.com/professional/support/api-library/)

 The goal is to create a lite wraper for the blpapi package for a more pythonic interface.
 Also will attempt to make more comprehensive and documentation, but there already exists the official Bloomberg API documentation.